SoftUni-Internal/interactive-content/EN/00-Introduction-to-HTML-and-CSS/03-Introduction-to-CSS.md

 The most common way to add CSS, is to keep the styles in **separate CSS files**.

-Benefits of the external style sheet:
+The benefits of the external style sheet are:
 - It can be applied to an unlimited number of web pages;
-- An external style sheet can be applied instantly to apply the look to each and every web page;
+- An external style sheet can be attached instantly to apply the look to each and every web page;
 - It helps in bringing a uniform format to every page they are attached to.

 To link an external stylesheet, you'd include a `<link>` element inside your `<head>` like this: